47chapters/letsgo/docs/backgound/authentication-authorization-and-trust.md

 LetsGo does not prescribe any authorization model.
 It is up to you to decide how you model permissions and authorization decisions in your app given an authenticated user.

-Having said that, LetsGo supports a [tenancy model](./tenants-and-users.md) which has implications on the permissions of a user to perform operations related to specific tenants of your app.
+Having said that, LetsGo supports a [tenancy model](./tenants-and-users.md) that has implications on the permissions of a user to perform operations related to specific tenants of your app.
 Out of the box, LetsGo implements a very simple authorization model for these tenant-specific operations:

-1. A user who is a member of tenant can perform all operations on that tenant.
+1. A user who is a member of a tenant can perform all operations on that tenant.
-1. A user who is not a member of tenant cannot perform any operations on that tenant.
+1. A user who is not a member of a tenant cannot perform any operations on that tenant.
 1. A caller using an access token issued by a trusted built-in PKI issuer can perform all operations on all tenants.

 These authorization decisions in the _API_ component are implemented by the [authorizeTenant middleware](../how-to/develop-the-api.md#the-authorizetenant-middleware).